digwit678/Project_2_Docker/README.md

 - `Dockerfile`: Configuration file for creating the Docker image.

 ### Executing the Setup Script
-1. Choose the appropriate `docker_setup_desktop_[linux or windows].sh` script based on your operating system and download it directly from github by: a.) click on the chosen shell/powershell script in repository main folder b.) navigate to the upper right corner below your account symbol + open "More file actions" menu "..." c.)
-Chose *Download* to only load the setup script.
+1. Choose the appropriate `docker_setup_desktop_[linux or windows].sh` script based on your operating system and download it directly from github by: <br></br>
+   a.)
+Click the chosen shell/powershell script in repository main folder\
+   b.)
+Navigate to the upper right corner below your account symbol + open "More file actions" menu "..."\
+   c.)
+Chose *Download* to only load the selected setup script.
 2. Open a terminal (PowerShell for Windows, Terminal for Linux).
 3. Make sure Docker is running
 4. Navigate to the directory where you want to clone the repository.